asherdiaz/campgrounds/README.md

 This program was completed with a partner as one of our capstone projects for Tech Elevator, an intensive 14-week coding bootcamp.
 The Campgrounds application was one of the first applications I created halfway through the course as part of the learning process.

 This application is command line driven.
-To run, click CampgroundCLI.java in src/main/java -> com.techelevator package.
+To run, click CampgroundCLI.java.